anderjason/composablequery/README.md

 // be sent to the database engine const selectQuery = new PartialQuery({
   sql: `SELECT * FROM locations WHERE $1 AND is_deleted = $2`
-  params: [condition, false]
+  params: [conditionPart, false]
 });
 ```

-The `condition` query represents only part of a full SQL statement.
+The `conditionPart` represents only part of a full SQL statement.
 It can be embedded into the middle of other queries as a parameter.
-To do this, the selectQuery SQL statement has a token `$1` in it, and the `condition` query is passed as the first parameter.
+To do this, the selectQuery SQL statement has a token `$1` in it, and `conditionPart` is passed as the first parameter.
 Queries can be nested any number of levels deep.

 Nested queries like this can be flattened into a single SQL string and a single parameter list using the `toPortableQuery` function on the root query: